arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 the file extension.
 The default value of the `--type` startup option has been changed from `json` to `auto`.
 You might need to explicitly specify the `--type` in exceptional cases now whereas it was not necessary to do so previously.

+### jslint feature in arangosh removed

+The `--jslint` startup option and all of the underlying functionality has been removed from arangosh.
+The feature was mainly for internal purposes.